-From a sociocultural perspective, it is important to realize that people from different backgrounds and cultures may have very different ideas as a result of their upbringing and experiences.
-Perspective-taking, the ability to view a situation or concept from an alternate point-of-view, has been shown to increase cognitive empathy and to positively impact social interactions and relations.
+From a sociocultural point of view, we should expect people from diverse backgrounds and cultures to differ in their ideas and beliefs because of their upbringing and experiences.
+Perspective-taking (i.e., the ability to view a situation from an alternate point-of-view) has been shown to improve social interactions and relations.

-So the next time you find yourself in the midst of a disagreement, strive to exercise an open mind and remain flexible.
-Take a little time to actually consider other perspectives.
-You might find that experiences which differ from your own can help you to further analyze your own experiences and beliefs and help you to derive new meanings from them.
+So, the next time you find yourself in a disagreement, pause and remind yourself to be flexible.
+Consider other perspectives.
+You may find that experiences differing from your own can prompt you to analyze your own experiences and help you derive new meanings from them.